Coffee: the bean to cup story

 - Filtered coffee: freshly-brewed tastes best.
 Use unbleached paper for your filters for good results.

 - Espresso: hot water is forced through coffee at high pressure for maximum flavour.
 Espresso coffee is also used in drinks such as cappuccino.

 - Plunger coffee: boil water, cool a tad, and pour over medium-to-coarse-ground coffee.
 Stand for 3-4 minutes then plunge.

 - Vacuum pot coffee: this is a bit special.
 Made under pressure in pure glass containers.

 - Percolator coffee: the coffee is boiled and passed over the coffee grounds several times.

 Espresso, cappuccino, café latte, flat white, long black or even a ristretto (an extremely short espresso), doppio (two shots of espresso in an espresso cup) or a Macchinato (espresso “stained” with a dash of milk or a dollop of foam).
 However you take it … enjoy!

 More information on coffee plants

-Find out more about coffee and see more photos on our coffee plant profile page
+Find out more about coffee and see photos of the plant on our coffee plant profile page

 The coffee sold our on-site shop and in our webshop comes from Fairtrade farms in Central America, ensuring the farmers get paid a fair wage.